KampinKarl1/Unity-Simple-Combat/README.md

 **Entities**
 The entity class is used to absorb the damage of a game object composed of multiple hitboxes.
 For example, on a human-type enemy, you'd have hitboxes on on the arms, legs, chest, head, et cetera.
 Each hitbox takes damage and can multiply it (damage * multiplier) based on what the body part is (so a headshot is worth a lot more than a hit to the hand) and pass that damage on to the main Entity class.
-*One implementation idea is that you do damage to both the hitbox and the entity so that if you have a Mech, you could disable parts of the body but also accumulate damage on the main unit.*
+*One implementation idea is that you do damage to both the **hitbox and the entity** so that if you have a Mech, you could (when a hitbox 'dies') **disable parts of the body** and accumulate damage on the main unit.*
  You guys can figure that out.
 I don't want to box anyone in or make what's called "simple combat" into "complex combat, my way."

 **Hitmarker**: